The complete list of program policies is available to students upon admission in the Physician Assistant Studies Student Handbook.

-- Didactic class and Clinical Rotation schedules cannot be modified to accommodate any individual student’s outside commitments
+Didactic class and clinical rotation schedules will not be modified to accommodate any individual student’s outside commitments.

 Immunization and Student Health Policy